-A Duty Doctor is the doctor who deals with urgent matter for that day only.
+A Duty Doctor is the doctor who deals with urgent matters for that day only.
 If you feel your medical issue can not wait, that you must speak or be seen the same day, the Duty Doctor may be able to help you over the telephone.
 Our reception staff will take your name and phone number and ask for an outline of the problem to help the doctor assess its priority.
 You will be added to the Duty Doctor telephone triage list and will be contacted by the Duty Doctor who will ring you back to discuss your problem.
 They will advise you or make an appointment for you to be seen when they feel appropriate.

 If you have been placed onto the Duty Doctor Telephone Triage list and have not heard from the the Doctor within 3 hours, please call us back.

 Patients will only be added to the Duty Doctor’s telephone triage list if it is an urgent problem that needs to be dealt with that day.
 If this is not the case, Patient’s will be asked to call back to book an appointment the following day or offered the next available routine appointment.

 There are routine telephone consultations available with our doctors.
 Please ring reception to arrange these appointments.

 For pre-booked telephone calls with a GP please be aware that they can only ring you once.
 Please ensure that you are ready, with your phone at hand, and are available to receive a telephone call within the allocated time window.